 The second day she looked up information on the prairie online and also read a brief bio of Patricia MacLachlan (social studies).
 She wrote a descriptive paragraph (how it felt, smelled, etc) about a familiar place (language arts).
 She found the prairie states on a map (geography).

-The third day she read about prairie dogs in an animal encyclopedia (science), colored pages about the prairie, cut and pasted them into a notebook (art), and wrote a book report (her idea) (language arts).
+The third day she read about prairie dogs in an animal encyclopedia (science).
+She colored pages about the prairie, and cut and pasted them into a notebook (art).
+She wrote a book report (her idea) (language arts).
 She made a chart with “past” things (schoolhouses, outhouses, horse and buggy, etc) and their modern counterparts (large schools, indoor plumbing, cars and buses).

 Tomorrow and Friday we will discuss the artwork in the book (for duh, art) and delve into learning about tornadoes (science).

 The Five in a Row volumes have all of the lesson plans for the parent.
 Contrary to what some of the websites suggest, however, I found that it takes me much longer than “5 minutes” to gather the materials I need each day.
-Since this is my first week, I don’t have a system yet for gathering the materials I need but once I do, I’ll try to have that done only once a week or perhaps even once a month.
+Since this is my first week, I don’t have a system yet for gathering the materials I need.
+Once I do, I’ll do it only once a week.

 The only downside I see so far is that (and perhaps this is because she’s older, FIAR is recommended for ages 4-8 so she’s at the upper range of that), she has asked me a few times “Why we’re reading the same book over and over“.
 I found this surprising, since most kids love hearing the same book repeatedly.
-Maybe this is because she’s such an avid reader, her attention span requires fresh material.
-Not sure.
+Maybe this is because she’s such an avid reader.
+Her attention span requires fresh material.
 Anyway, I assure her that she can read whatever she wants after we’re done, and that we can learn something new from each reading.
-I also make sure I read other books aloud to her in addition.
+I also make sure I read other books aloud to her.

 Other than that one complaint, Ilana seems to be really enjoying FIAR so far.
-Another thing she really enjoys is doing lots of art.
+Another thing she really enjoys is art.
 I think unit study/lapbooking is a good fit for her, because she loves drawing, coloring, cutting, pasting and making little books.

 There are few things I enjoy better than cuddling up on the couch with a kid and a great book, so this has been fun for me so far too.
 Since the curriculum is so flexible, it really suits my homeschooling style.
 I can see it being a great thing for Sadie (5) once I start doing more formal schooling with her.
 (There is a “Before Five In a Row” for the pre-K set, I’m still looking into that, but I don’t usually do much formal stuff until my kids are around 7.)